SystemFw/blog/content/staging/oop-data-oriented.md

 ```

 There is a lot to like about this model: the behaviour of each
-component is easily understood just via its public api, and complex
+component is easily understood just via its public api, and richer
 behaviour is achieved by combining these small components together.

 Furthermore, the common FP criticism about the dangers of mutation